The Guide to Interview Analysis

 Verbatim transcriptions in ATLAS.ti

-ATLAS.ti Desktop and ATLAS.ti Web offer robust support for working with verbatim transcriptions, making it an ideal tool for qualitative researchers who handle large amounts of interview, focus group, or other textual data.
+ATLAS.ti Desktop and ATLAS.ti Web offer robust support for working with verbatim transcriptions, making it an ideal tool for qualitative researchers who handle large amounts of interviews, focus group, or other textual data.
 One of the core strengths of ATLAS.ti desktop is its ability to easily import transcripts in various formats, such as txt, rtf, doc, docx, srt, and vtt, allowing researchers to integrate their raw data into the platform seamlessly.
 Once imported, transcripts with timestamps can be automatically synched with the original recording and researchers can still edit their transcripts in ATLAS.ti, making it comfortable to check the transcript against the raw data or seamlessly move between the raw data and the transcript

 A key feature that ATLAS.ti provides is its coding functionality, which allows researchers to systematically analyze transcriptions.
 Through coding, users can identify themes, patterns, and significant segments in the text.
 This process is facilitated by Conversational AI or the Intentional AI tool, which facilitates the coding process by suggesting codes based on the content of the data.
 This is especially helpful when handling large volumes of transcripts, as the AI can quickly apply codes, which can then be reviewed, refined, or combined with manual insights.